Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   DCS:
     installation: '%ProgramFiles%\\Eagle Dynamics\\DCS World Server'  # This is your DCS installation.
 Usually autodetected by the bot.
     autoupdate: true            # enable auto-update for your DCS servers.
 Default is false.
+#    autoupdate:                 # alternative configuration with a message being posted to Discord after every update
+#      channel: 11223344556677
+#      title: DCS has been updated to version {}!
+#      description: 'The following servers have been updated:'
+#      footer: Please make sure you update your DCS client to join!
+#      mention:                  # Optional mentioning
+#        - Admin
+#        - DCS Admin
     cloud: true                 # If you have installed DCS on a NAS or cloud drive, autoupdate and desanitization will only take place once on all your nodes.
     desanitize: true            # Desanitize your MissionScripting.lua after each update.
 Default is true.
     minimized: true             # Start DCS minimized (default: true)